kmonn64/RefuelWallet/nonce/README.md

 # ReFuel Nonce Manager

-A Fuel smart contract that helps keeps track of account nonces to prevent replay attacks
+A Fuel smart contract that helps keeps track of account nonces to prevent replay attacks.
+For a more detailed overview of the project, refer to the more in-depth overview found [here](./docs/ReFuelWalletOverview.pdf).

 ## License